Canon 100D vs SX620

 It is notable that the 100D has a hotshoe, while the SX620 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

 The SX620 is a recent model that features in the current product line-up of Canon.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 100D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the 100D and SX620 can be found, respectively, in the Canon 100D Manual (free pdf) or the online Canon SX620 Manual.

 So what conclusions can be drawn?
 Is the Canon 100D better than the Canon SX620 or vice versa?
 The listing below highlights the relative strengths of the two models.